Analytical mechanics: Hamiltonian mechanics

-The Legendre transformation of the Lagrangian replaces the generalized coordinates and velocities (q, q̇) with (q, p); the generalized coordinates and the generalized momenta conjugate to the generalized coordinates:
+The Legendre transformation of the Lagrangian replaces the generalized coordinates and velocities (q, q̇) with (q, p); the generalized coordinates and the generalized momentums conjugate to the generalized coordinates:

-and introduces the Hamiltonian (which is in terms of generalized coordinates and momenta):
+and introduces the Hamiltonian (which is in terms of generalized coordinates and momentums):

 where $\cdot$ denotes the dot product, also leading to Hamilton's equations:

 which are now a set of 2N first-order ordinary differential equations, one for each qi(t) and pi(t).
 Another result from the Legendre transformation relates the time derivatives of the Lagrangian and Hamiltonian:

 which is often considered one of Hamilton's equations of motion additionally to the others.
-The generalized momenta can be written in terms of the generalized forces in the same way as Newton's second law:
+The generalized momentums can be written in terms of the generalized forces in the same way as Newton's second law:

-Generalized momentum space

-Analogous to the configuration space, the set of all momenta is the momentum space (technically in this context; generalized momentum space):
+Analogous to the configuration space, the set of all momentums is the generalized momentum space: